Paleo vs Keto Diet: Which One Is Right For You?

 You Don’t Have to Choose: How to Be Paleo and Keto at the Same Time

-If you want to burn fat more efficiently, and you already follow (or are considering following) a Paleo diet, you can enter ketosis while eating Paleo, and vice versa.
+If you already follow (or are considering following) a Paleo diet, you can enter ketosis while eating Paleo, and vice versa.
 All you’d need to do is:

 - Eliminate all dairy products (with the exception of grassfed butter or ghee).